syntax-tree/hast-util-from-selector/readme.md

     — treated as `options.space`
 *   `options.space` (enum, `'svg'` or `'html'`, default: `'html'`) — which space first element in the selector is in.
-    When an `svg` is created in HTML, the space is automatically switched to SVG
+    When an `svg` element is created in HTML, the space is automatically switched to SVG

 ###### Returns